shivchou/CS537_Operating_Systems/README.md

 P3 (100/100): STCF scheduler: replace xv6's Round Robin scheduler with my implementation of the Shortest-Time-to-Completion-First scheduler algorithm

-to use: git clone repo into docker, make, (make qemu-nox for P1 part 2, make SCHEDULER=STCF qemu-nox for P3), run tests by switching into tests directory and running ./run-tests.sh
+to use: git clone repo into Docker, make, (make qemu-nox for P1 part 2, make SCHEDULER=STCF qemu-nox for P3), run tests by switching into tests directory and running ./run-tests.sh